Read in:

 }

-return hidenotes.Resolve(ctx, a, input)
+return hidenotes.Resolve(ctx, r.env(ctx), input)

 }

 app passes itself as env.
-The use case only sees its narrow slice.
+The use case sees only its narrow slice.

-When a case needs another case
+When one case calls another

 }